isoulwithsurbhi/holistic-wellness-resources/README.md

-# iSoul With Surbhi | Holistic Wellness Resources
+# iSoul with Surbhi | Holistic Wellness Resources

 I am Surbhi Taylia, a Life Architect Coach, entrepreneur and founder of iSoul.